-People dealing from some trauma, PTSD or dissociation receive most benefits from this approach.
-These techniques employ a number of activities which can be either perceptual or cognitive.
-By Perceptual techniques, the power of our senses is used to ground our attention in the present moment while in Cognitive techniques the focus is on making an individual assured that he is safe in the moment.
-Cognitive techniques are used mostly for trauma cases.
+People dealing with trauma, PTSD, or dissociation receive significant benefits from this approach.
+Grounding techniques employ a variety of activities, which can be either perceptual or cognitive.
+Perceptual techniques harness the power of our senses to ground our attention in the present moment, while cognitive techniques helps promote mental resilience, foster emotional well-being, and enhance overall cognitive functioning

 Grounding Techniques